srsudar/eg/README.md

 `eg` provides examples of common uses of command line tools.

 Man pages are great.
 How does `find` work, again? `man find` will tell you.
 But all too often you need a little bit more.
-How do you use `find` to find a file in a directory?
+How do you use `find` to find only directories?
+How about bigger than 500kb and no more than two levels deep?
 Pore through the man pages looking for the right flags, be frustrated, eventually turn to the internet for an example.

 No more!